kuma35/thinking-forth-jp/sphinx/chapter5.rst

 ..

-On the other hand, points out that inappropriate names can become a simple technique for encryption.
+On the other hand, Moore points out that inappropriate names can become a simple technique for encryption.
 If you need to provide security when you’re forced to distribute source, you can make your code very unreadable by deliberately choosing misleading names.
 Of course, maintenance becomes impossible.